christian-vorhemus/autcar/README.md

 Or, collect (and print) all the parts yourself.
 You will need the following:

 1) A Raspberry Pi 3 (important: the original Raspberry Pi or Raspberry Pi Zero (WH) **won't work**.
 You need a chip with ARMv7 processor).
-2) Two motors and an expensian board to connect both to your Raspberry Pi.
+2) Two motors and an expansion board to connect both to your Raspberry Pi.
 3) A camera (either an USB webcam or a Raspberry Pi cam).
 4) A battery pack to run your Raspberry Pi.
 5) 3D printed chassis and wheels.
 You can find sample models [here](https://github.com/christian-vorhemus/autcar/tree/master/src/3dmodels).